 Camera: Deirdre Leowinata, Megan Hockin-Bennett, and Tavish Campbell

 Additional Footage: OrcaLab and Hakai Institute

-The onset of COVID-19 created devastation worldwide.
-But for whale researchers like Janie Wray, who has been studying the unique calls of killer, humpback, and fin whales in British Columbia for more than 20 years, the pandemic presented a unique opportunity—a chance to hear how whales respond to a quieter underwater world.
+The onset of COVID-19 created devastation worldwide but for whale researchers like Janie Wray, who has been studying the unique calls of killer, humpback, and fin whales in British Columbia for more than 20 years, the pandemic presented a unique opportunity—a chance to hear how whales respond to a quieter underwater world.

 Read the full story and watch the film here.

 "The Wild Bus team are an absolute pleasure to work with.
-Louisa has an exceptional gift for storytelling and an eye for the cinematic that makes her an invaluable resource to any film project.
+Director, Louisa, has an exceptional gift for storytelling and an eye for the cinematic that makes her an invaluable resource to any film project.
 Louisa's team has a real talent for working in remote and challenging conditions and her access to these places, and willingness to work in challenging conditions, makes her a real asset.
 Will absolutely be working with her again!"